hds/hegdenu.net/content/posts/scheduled-time.md

 (there is one thing, but we don't want to get ahead of ourselves).

-But perhaps the behavior isn't everything we want it to be.
+But perhaps the behaviour isn't everything we want it to be.

 Perhaps Task 2 is sometimes taking a long time to respond to messages from a channel.